mjdi/vrbtkb/README.md

 to activate the spidev

+	sudo reboot

-confirm that spidev exists with
+and then confirm that spidev exists with

 	ls /dev/spidev*